AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems/CreatingBasePriceSearchModel.md

 # [Economy Systems](../EconomySystems.md) - Creating Base Price Search Model

 Hi guys!
 In this tutorial, we will demonstrate on how to create cluster-based search algorithm to find the base prices.
-Here are valid algorithms that you can use for these models.
+Below, I will show you the valid algorithms that you can use for these models and its properties.

 | Model                      | How Many Clusters It Can Produce                 | Objective                                                                                                                       | Objective (In Terms Of Emotional Perspective) |
 |----------------------------|--------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------|